Executive Profile

 About

 As President of ExxonMobil Development Company, Liam managed a global portfolio of more than 100 projects designed to develop 20 billion barrels of oil equivalent.
-He oversaw more than $20 billion in annual capital allocation, led major portfolio strategy work including mergers, acquisitions, and divestments, and engaged directly with heads of state, national oil companies, and government ministries across multiple continents.
-He also played a central role in transforming the upstream organization through a period of significant structural and strategic change.
+He oversaw $20 to $30 billion in annual capital spend and drove material growth through exploration success and acquisitions, highlighted by the extraordinary Guyana story and the addition of Pioneer Natural Resources to the portfolio.
+He played a key role in portfolio management strategy, mergers, acquisitions, and divestments.
+He had external relationship responsibility for key countries including Nigeria, PNG, Middle East, Mozambique, and the US, and interacted directly with heads of state and top national oil companies and ministries across the world.

 Relevance